zerkxubas/esewa-laravel/README.md

     // Success payment.
 }
 ```

+## License

+This package is open-sourced & free to use licensed under the [MIT license](https://opensource.org/licenses/MIT).

 ## Additional
 Reading esewa official documentation is highly recommended as there might be new changes in future so its crucial for a developer to be updated with the latest changes.